robbert-vdh/yabridge/README.md

   try enabling the `threadirqs` kernel parameter which can in some situations help with xruns.

+- Make sure you're using the performance frequency scaling governor, as changing clock speeds in the middle of a real time workload can cause latency spikes.

-- The other even more important thing you can do is to use a build of Wine with Proton's fsync patches.
+- The last but probably even more important thing you can do is to use a build of Wine with Proton's fsync patches.
 This can improve performance significantly, especially when using a lot of plugins at the same time.
-If you're running Arch or Manjaro, then you can use
-  [Tk-Glitch's Wine fork](https://github.com/Frogging-Family/wine-tkg-git) for a customizable version of Wine with the fsync patches included.
+If you're running Arch or Manjaro, then you can use [Tk-Glitch's Wine fork](https://github.com/Frogging-Family/wine-tkg-git) for a customizable version of Wine with the fsync patches included.
 Aside from a patched copy of Wine you'll also need a supported kernel for this to work.